nblilili/Learn-vuepress/docs/en/04_audio_live/05_adv_func/01_audio_management/C++.md

 Zmf\_AudioInitialize is initialized successfully, operate the audio device in the following callback function;

-The inteface of audio device initialization:
+The interface of audio device initialization:

 ``````cpp
 /**